nashville-software-school/front-end-milestones/6-modern-frameworks/resources/MF_ANGULAR_105.md

 });
 ```

 Now you can include the custom directive in other partials.
+Replace the contents of your song-list.html file with the following:

 ##### **File:** partials/song-list.html